dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 ## Get the data

 The first step is always to get the data we need.
-My final map would use as a base a circular layout with Iberia in the middle (that would be our observation window), so we can get the corresponding shapes and create a buffer around it.
+My final map uses a circular layout with Iberia in the middle (that is our observation window), so we can get the corresponding shapes and create a buffer around it.

-After that, we would extract the population spatial distribution from [GHSL - Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/download.php).
-We would use the global file with a resolution of 1 km on Mollweide projection (ESRI:54009).
+After that, we extract the population spatial distribution from [GHSL - Global Human Settlement Layer](https://ghsl.jrc.ec.europa.eu/download.php).
+We use the global file with a resolution of 1 km on Mollweide projection (ESRI:54009).

 ```r